-If you live in an earthquake zone, it’s probably a good idea to carry some form of Earthquake Insurance.
+If you live in an earthquake zone, carrying some form of Earthquake Insurance is probably a good idea.
 You’ll find many Earthquake Insurance options depending on which company insures you.
-Some companies will allow you to choose what you would like to have covered in your home insurance policy.
+Some companies will allow you to choose what you want to be covered in your home insurance policy.
 You may choose to have Earthquake Insurance only your building or perhaps only to insure part of your contents.
 You can also look at different Earthquake Insurance deductibles.
 The higher your deductible, the lower your annual cost will be.
 Suppose you are worried that your Earthquake Insurance deductible is too high.
 In that case, there is sometimes an option to buy a separate policy to cover the cost of the Earthquake Insurance deductible.

 In addition to insurance, it’s essential to be adequately prepared for yourself and your family.
-Experts tell us that we need to maintain enough supplies on hand to last each household member for a minimum of 72 hours after an earthquake.
+Experts tell us we must maintain enough supplies to last each household member for at least 72 hours after an earthquake.

-You should have stored in an easily accessible dry area:
+It would be best if you stored it in an easily accessible dry area:

-- 2 liters of water per person per day
+- 2 litres of water per person per day

 - Canned food, non-perishable foods, granola bars (Remember also to include allergy-friendly foods if any members of your family have allergies)